 Igor Purlantov is an animal rights advocate that follows and writes about animal news and trends to help raise awareness of animal rights and protection.

-On animals, peace and war, civil liberties, science, social justice, women's issues, arts, and much more
+Animals, peace, war, civil liberties, science, social justice, women's issues, arts, much more

 Photographers & Photography in Southern Californina